 The mental aspect:

 The absolute requirement for this program is a hard work ethic.
 This might sound cheesy but it’s true.
 To really gain muscle the last sets and reps count the most.
 DTP forces you to go to failure every set, at a specific amount of reps.
 I can’t tell you how many times I wanted to drop a weight so badly because my muscles were sore.
 However, with a specific rep target, I forced myself to that number every time.
 I know a few years ago if I were to do this, I would have probably called it quits way before hitting that target, which would mean less gains.
 To be honest, your not working hard enough unless your making some weird faces or letting out a grunt when reaching failure.
-Why do you think you hear tennis players grunting after each swing; it’s because they are working their asses off.
+Why do you think you hear tennis players grunting after each swing of their Racquet; it’s because they are working their asses off.

 More specifics for the nerd

 Before DTP, I was lifting heavy, with long rest times.
 DTP is a mix of lifting heavy, with high reps and short rest times.
 The whole idea behind DTP is to put your body into shock, making it adjust and grow in response to the shock.
 Let me explain:

 Essentially, muscles contain two types of fibers, slow-twitch (Type 1) and fast-twitch (Type 2a + 2b)

 Slow-twitch fibers help to sustain your muscles over a long activity period, these provide fatigue resistance. ex. marathon runners.